oauth-wg/oauth-selective-disclosure-jwt/main.md

 the precise JSON encoding can vary, and therefore, the JSON encodings MUST be sent to the holder along with the SD-JWT, as described below.

-The `sd_hashes` object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure.
-The `sd_hashes` object can also be a 'structured' object, where some claims and their respective hashes are contained in places deeper in the structure.
+The `sd_digests` object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure.
+The `sd_digests` object can also be a 'structured' object, where some claims and their respective hashes are contained in places deeper in the structure.
 It is up to the issuer to decide how to structure the representation such that it is suitable for the use case.
 Examples